 - Metal and woodworking

-All gunsmiths are required to have a Federal Firearms License (FFL).
+All gunsmiths are required by federal law to have a Federal Firearms License (FFL).
 An FFL allows another person to take another person’s gun into their possession.

 - Be 21 or older and a US citizen

 - Not have any criminal or drug-related charges on your record

 - Have a physical location for carrying out gunsmithing-related business